fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 ---
-title: 'Becoming a Software Engineer: A coursework'
+title: 'cbrtl: becoming a better SDE'
 date: "01-05-2024"
 description: "This is how I would go about teaching software engineering, if I were to teach it."
 draft: true